shmyaksi/installation-grafana/README.md

 http://localhost:3000/

-Log in to the Grafana Dashboard using default user 'admin' and password 'admin'.Then you will be proposed to change the password.
+Log in to the Grafana Dashboard using default user 'admin' and your password.(Or a default password 'admin'.In this case, you will be proposed to change the password.)

 You will see Grafana as shown below:
 ![Grafana](https://github.com/shmyaksi/installation-grafana/raw/master/image1.jpg)